Map

 Updated

-Combine the power of Google Maps and Webflow's map component to embed an interactive map on your site.
+Combine the power of Google Maps and Webflow’s Map element to embed an interactive map on your site.

-The map element lets you embed an interactive map to your site via the Google Maps JavaScript API.
+The Map element lets you embed an interactive map to your site via the Google Maps API.
 You can specify the location to highlight and choose from various display options.

 Before you get started

-You can add a map element onto your page from the add elements panel (A) → components section.
+You can add a map element to your page from the Add panel (A) > Advanced section.

 Other ways to embed maps

-In order to use a live map on your website, you’ll need to create and connect an API key to your project.
+In order to use a live map on your website, you’ll need to create and connect an API key to your site.

 1. Choose Maps